 Restaurant Delivery App

 Its most successful venture after ridesharing, Uber Eats allows is a meal delivery app.
 Diners search for restaurants, order directly through the app, and get their meal delivered.
 Uber first offered meal delivery in 2014 in California and launched the Uber Eats App in 2015 ago, says CEO Dara Khosrowshahi.

 The company claims the service “has grown to be the largest meal delivery platform in the world outside of China based on Gross Bookings.”
 In the recent S-1 filing (linked above) it declares, “Uber Eats provides restaurants with an instant mobile presence and efficient delivery capability, which we believe generates incremental demand and improves margins for restaurants by enabling them to serve more consumers without increasing their existing front-of-house expenses.”
 Quite a mouthful, as one would expect from a meal delivery service, but investors have swallowed.
-In a recent IPO, Uber raised around $8 billion.
+In its IPO, Uber raised around $8 billion.

-Uber partners directly with restaurant chains, such as McDonald’s, Subway and Popeyes, as well as with local one-stop restaurants, which can sign up to work with Uber Eats on a self-service basis.
-The Uber Eats App also provides restaurants with the capability to market directly to consumers with personalized, sponsored advertisements such as “Recommended Dishes.”
-The App reduces friction in the ordering sequence by storing consumer order history and payment information.
+Uber partners directly with restaurant chains, such as McDonald’s, Subway, and Popeyes, as well as with local restaurants, which can sign up to work with Uber Eats on a self-service basis.
+The Uber Eats app also provides restaurants with the capability to market directly to consumers with personalized, sponsored advertisements such as “Recommended Dishes.”
+The app reduces friction in the ordering sequence by storing consumer order history and payment information.
 In 2018, Uber Eats acquired South African startup orderTalk, which provides online ordering software to restaurants that can be seamlessly integrated with a restaurant’s point-of-sale system.
 The company is hoping that linking the Uber Eats platform directly with restaurants’ point-of-sale systems will help restaurateurs analyze orders and predict demand.

 Increasing Restaurant Revenue Streams